 His behavior is so mercurial it’s hard to tell what is going on — a true Gemini.
 Too often I revert back to thinking there must be something wrong with me — something I said, something I did — to make him drift away.
 But I’m learning to catch myself.
 I am catching myself more often.

-Less than 6 hours ago he asked if we can meet at 7:30 after I asked if we could meet for a drink.
+6 hours ago he asked if we could meet at 7:30 for a drink.
 My goal for this meeting was to make it the last, to tell him I don’t feel like we are on the same page and that I would rather be friends, but now it is 10 minutes away from 7:30 and I have not heard back from him about where to meet.

 Oh.
 He just texted.
 To tell me he’s running late.
 I guess I will have the opportunity to have this conversation after all.
 I guess we will see how it goes.

 I don’t like feeling like this.
 I don’t want to be with a man who makes me feel like this.
 I want someone who makes me feel loved, protected, like I’m special to him, like he thinks about me, like he cares about my feelings and my wellbeing — including as it relates to his treatment of me.

 I feel proud of myself.
 I feel free.